uva-cs3140-fa24/uva-cs3140-fa24.github.io/syllabus.md

 ## Canvas

-Canvas has links to all other course material.

 - Links to all other class resources
-- Lecture recordings
 - Quizzes (only Quizzes - Exams are *in-person* pencil and paper)
 - Gradebook (including curved exam scores)